 Capital supports asset growth and provides protection for unexpected credit and operating losses.
 Capital is also needed for investments in new products and services.
 We believe a sound capital position is critical to our long-term financial success due to the volatility and cyclical nature of agriculture.
-We have been able to build capital primarily through net income.
-Members' equity at December 31, 2016 totaled \$247.7 million, compared with \$236.6 million at December 31, 2015 and \$226.3 million at December 31, 2014.
+We have been able to build capital primarily through net income retained after patronage.

+Members' equity at December 31, 2017 totaled \$257.4 million, compared with \$247.7 million at December 31, 2016 and \$236.6 million at December 31, 2015.
 Members equity includes stock purchased by our members and retained earnings accumulated through net income less patronage distributed to members.
-Members' equity also includes accumulated other comprehensive income/loss.
+Refer to Note 7, "Members' Equity", of the accompanying consolidated financial statements for additional information related to our capital and related requirements and restrictions.